4/5

 The results of this test do not constitute a medical opinion, are not intended for clinical diagnosis, and serve solely for self-analysis and a general understanding of individual characteristics.
 Only a specialist can provide or rule out a diagnosis of psychopathy and related disorders based on a clinical interview.

-People usually describe me as both charming and careless - to turn on and turn off my charm like a tap is easy for me.
+People often describe me as charming but careless — I can turn my charm on and off like a tap.

 I do what I want and when I want, no matter what others want.
-This happens unexpectedly when «a flash of lightning» strikes me.
+This happens on a sudden impulse.

 I’m never to blame - even when things are not going the way I want or something turns out badly.